rh0dy/rhodnet.cloud/content/blog/creating-a-custom-wazuh-wodle.md

 </group>
 ```

 This rule will trigger an alert when the script sends an event with the `wodle` field set to `hello-world`.
+You can configure the rule to trigger on specific conditions or fields in the event data relevant to your data.
 The entire event will be parsed as JSON, and the `kernel_info` field will be extracted and included in the alert description.

 {{< callout type="warning" >}}
   Rule order matters in Wazuh.
 Placing custom rules after existing rules with similar triggers can cause custom rules to be ignored.